Peppermint is much more than just a delicious flavoring for gum or mints.

 Bonus: It contains Vitamin E, which can be beneficial for skin topically.
 Like olive oil, grapeseed oil also has antioxidants and antimicrobial properties.

-This carrier oil is a much-loved oil even used by itself for its super hydrating and nourishing properties.
+This carrier oil is much-loved oil for its hydrating and nourishing properties.
 Aside from those benefits, coconut oil has antimicrobial properties.
 The ingredient is readily available in grocery stores and can be used for this project, as well as various beauty and cooking uses.